North Carolina boy dies after accidental BB gun shooting

 Investigators found that two children ages 8 and age 7 were shooting a BB gun and a pellet rifle at targets near the family home when the incident occurred, according to the news release.

 According to the sheriff’s office, the child was taken for evaluation to Iredell Memorial Hospital, and while being transferred to Brenner’s Children’s Hospital in Winston Salem, went into cardiac arrest.
-The child was diverted to another hospital, where the child died.
+The child was diverted to Davie Medical Center, where the child died.

 The sheriff’s office said the investigation is continuing.